Skip to main content

 Your employment rights are protected during carer's leave.
 The only exception to this is your right to pay and superannuation.

-You will continue to build up annual leave and public holiday entitlements for the first 13 weeks of the leave only.
+You will continue to build up annual leave and public holiday entitlements for the first 13 weeks of your the leave.

 Periods of probation, training or apprenticeship may be suspended.